Vivian-Tung/sudoku-vocabulary-app/Iteration2UserStories.md

 2) As a novice user, I want to be able to access the word bank so that I can study and review the words before I play the game.

--This user story has only the UI ready for it, full control of the word bank will be implemented in iteration 3.
+- This user story has only the UI ready for it, full control of the word bank will be implemented in iteration 3.

 3) As a expert language learner, I want many categories of words such as foods, animals, travel, to choose from so that I can improve my vocabulary in chunks and become faster at categorizing the vocabulary.